Residential Zoning

 Every property in the City of Los Angeles has a zoning string - a combination of letters and numbers that encodes the rules governing what can be built there.
 A typical residential designation might read R1-1 or RE15-1-H. Understanding how to decode that string is the first step toward understanding your lot.

 For example, a property zoned R1-1 is in the R1 One-Family zone in Height District 1 with no additional overlays embedded in the zoning string.
 A property zoned R1-1-HPOZ is the same base zone but is also within a Historic Preservation Overlay Zone.
 A property zoned RE15-1-H is in the Residential Estate zone with a 15,000 square foot minimum lot size, in Height District 1, and located in a designated Hillside Area.
+Less common but worth recognizing: a "K" suffix indicates a Supplemental Use District for equestrian keeping, found in pockets of Sullivan Canyon, Mandeville Canyon, and parts of the Palisades.
+The "K" designation imposes specific setback and distance requirements for equestrian-related structures that can override standard residential setbacks on those parcels.

 For single-family residential properties in Los Angeles, the metric that controls the size of your home is Residential Floor Area (RFA).
 This is not the same as the total square footage your real estate agent quotes.
 RFA is a defined term in the LAMC (Section 12.03) that includes specific areas and excludes others, and the calculation determines the maximum allowable building size on your lot.